-Dr. Bedford enjoys drawing his students into the tension between what we observe and how we understand those observations.
-The study of chemistry demands attention to observed fact, while also constructing meaning from those facts so that we can understand phenomena well enough to predict outcomes in unfamiliar settings.
-Theory and observation create tension because the two constantly challenge each other.
-Dr. Bedford’s research interests include exploring the tension between science and religion.
+Dr. Bedford teaches biochemistry, chemistry, and mathematics.
+His approach to teaching is to draw his students into the tension between what we observe and how we understand those observations.
+Studying chemistry demands attention to observed fact, while also constructing meaning from those facts so that we can understand phenomena well enough to predict outcomes in unfamiliar settings.
+Theory and observation create tension because the two challenge each other constantly.

 - PhD, Temple University, Chemistry